In this article

 This option is good if you want to keep a close eye on who gets to be a Doc Maker without becoming a bottleneck for your team to try out Coda.

-Note: If a member is rejected from becoming a Doc Maker by an admin, any docs they created will become read-only and they will have to request Doc Maker access for their docs to become editable again.
+Note: If a member is rejected from becoming a Doc Maker by an admin, any docs they created will become read-only, and they will have to request Doc Maker access for their docs to become editable again—or transfer ownership of their docs to another Doc Maker in the workspace.

 If you demote a Doc Maker to an Editor, they will no longer be able to make their own docs.
 Any docs they previously created will become read-only unless you transfer ownership of those docs to another Doc Maker (see how to transfer doc ownership here).